f-klubben/stregsystemet-cli/readme.md

 ## Requirements

-The CLI is a python script that relies on no external dependendencies.
+The CLI is a python script that relies on no external dependendencies except `requests`.
 The script is tested with python 3.9

 ## Installation